Paku Alam X: Family dispute

 There is a family dispute about the succession to the position of Paku Alam.
 Immediately upon the appointment of the new Paku Alam, a subpoena was sent to him on behalf of his half-brother, Kanjeng Pangeran Haryo (KPH) Anglingkusumo.
 The branch of the court family challenging Paku Alam X's right to succession argued that he failed to meet the proper criteria for appointment.
 Leadership disputes within the Pakualaman royal family are reported to date back to 1998 and the death of Paku Alam VIII.
 The conflict has primarily involved Anglingkusumo, the fourth son of Paku Alam VIII’s first wife Kanjeng Raden Ayu (KRAy) Retnaningrum, and Ambarkusumo, the first son of Paku Alam VIII’s second wife Kanjeng Raden Ayu (KRAy) Purnamaningrum.

 Mangkualaman was divided out of the historical holdings of the royal family on 23 August 2021 as a proposed settlement between Royal claimants with KGPAA Mangku Alam Al-Haj Maulana Abdullah Khalifatullah Al-Jawi as head of the principality.
-The settlement is based on the historic restoration of the Merdiko Praja Mangkualaman Principality, which was established on March 7, 1822, by the Dutch East Indies colonial government.
-Paku Alam I, was officially given the title Pangeran Adipati.
-Furthermore, this title is only used for Duchy rulers who are more than 40 years old.
-In the Java War (Diponegoro Rebellion) 1825-1830 Paku Alam was passive.
+The settlement is based on the historic restoration of the Merdiko Praja Mangkualaman Principality, which was established on 7 March 1822 by the Dutch East Indies colonial government.
+Paku Alam I was officially given the title Pangeran Adipati.
+Furthermore, this title is only used for Principality rulers who are more than 40 years old.
+In the Java War (Diponegoro Rebellion) 1825–1830 Paku Alam was passive.
 After reigning for about 16 years Paku Alam I died in 1829 and was buried in Kotagede, Yogyakarta.
-The founder of the Duchy of Pakualaman left 11 sons and daughters and was succeeded by his son, RT Notodiningrat (PrinceSuryaningrat), with the title Kanjeng Gusti Pangeran Adipati Suryaningrat on December 18, 1829.
-Only after signing the Politiek Contract 1831-1832-1833 with the Dutch East Indies colonial government, he was confirmed as KanjengGusti Pangeran Adipati (KGPA) Paku Alam II.
+The founder of the Principality of Pakualaman left 11 sons and daughters and was succeeded by his son, RT Notodiningrat (Prince Suryaningrat), with the title Kanjeng Gusti Pangeran Adipati Suryaningrat on 18 December 1829.
+Only after signing the Politiek Contract 1831–1832–1833 with the Dutch East Indies colonial government, he was confirmed as Kanjeng Gusti Pangeran Adipati (KGPA) Paku Alam II.